AndreiPos/Messaging-App-React/README.md

 **JavaScript Concepts:**

 Template literals (``) for incorporating variables into strings.\
-Object literals (:) to define property-value pairs within an object.
+Object literals (:) to define property-value pairs within an object.\
+Using async functions to handle time-consuming tasks asynchronously, allowing the code to continue execution without blocking.

 **Error Handling:**